 This module explains how to manage disks and volumes in Windows Server 2016.

 Module 3: Implementing enterprise storage solutions

-This module describes the direct-attached storage (DAS), network-attached storage (NAS), and storage area networks (SANs).
-It also helps you understand Microsoft Internet Storage Name Service (iSNS) Server, data center bridging, and Multipath I/O (MPIO).
-Additionally, this module also compares Fibre Channel, Internet Small Computer System Interface (iSCSI), and Fibre Channel Over Ethernet (FCoE), and describes how to configure sharing in Windows Server 2016.
+This module discusses direct-attached storage (DAS), network-attached storage (NAS), and storage area networks (SANs).
+It also explains the purpose of Microsoft Internet Storage Name Service (iSNS) Server, data center bridging (DCB), and Multipath I/O (MPIO).
+Additionally, this module compares Fibre Channel, Internet Small Computer System Interface (iSCSI), and Fibre Channel over Ethernet (FCoE), and describes how to configure sharing in Windows Server 2016.

 Configuring sharing in Windows Server 2016